zx0r/ResilientNetworkArchitectures/README.md

     - **ICMP Tunneling**: Using ICMP echo requests/replies.
 Also slow and often blocked.
     - **Covert Channels in Gaming Protocols, VoIP, etc.**: More complex and highly application-specific.
   - _Outlook_: Generally niche and limited by performance and detectability, but can be useful in very restricted scenarios.
-- **Multipath Transports (Beyond MPTCP/MPQUIC for circumvention)**:
+- **Multipath Transports (Beyond MPTCP/MPQUIC for secure access architectures)**:
   - Leveraging multiple network paths (e.g., Wi-Fi and cellular simultaneously, or multiple VPN servers) not just for performance/reliability, but to split traffic in ways that make it harder for censors to reconstruct or analyze the full flow.
 This adds significant complexity.
 - **Domainless Fronting / ECH (Encrypted Client Hello)**:
   - **ECH (TLS Encrypted Client Hello)**: A TLS extension (RFC 9531, in progress for wider adoption) that encrypts the ClientHello message, which includes the SNI.
 This hides the intended destination domain from passive observers on the network path _before_ the CDN or server.
-  - _Impact_: If widely adopted by servers and CDNs, ECH could significantly enhance privacy and make SNI-based blocking ineffective.
-Circumvention tools could leverage this by connecting to ECH-enabled front domains.
+  - _Impact_: If widely adopted by servers and CDNs, ECH could significantly enhance privacy and make SNI-based blocking ineffective. secure access architectures tools could leverage this by connecting to ECH-enabled front domains.
 Cloudflare and others are actively deploying ECH.
-  - _Outlook for 2025_: Adoption is growing.
-Circumvention tools will increasingly look to leverage ECH where available.
+  - _Outlook for 2025_: Adoption is growing. secure access architectures tools will increasingly look to leverage ECH where available.
 This could make direct connections to servers (if ECH-enabled) more viable or enhance CDN-based methods.

 ##### 7.3 Post-Quantum Cryptography Considerations <a name="post-quantum-considerations"></a>